meliton/Scripts/Coupon/Readme.md

 - `Player | File | Preferences ...`
 - Enable the option `Enable Virtual Printers`

 Next, you'll need an operating system supported by the coupon printing software.
-You can grab a low-memory VM from a legal source like `IE8 on XP` and run that in `VMware`...
-I'm using XP because of it's small memory footprint.
+You can grab a low-memory VM from a legal source like `IE8 on Win7` and run that in `VMware`...
 - The <a href="http://modern.ie" target="_blank">modern.ie website</a> has a whole supply of them.

 Once you install your OS in VMware, you'll need to add the following file and directory to your OS to allow VM installation <br>